Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

 Quantum resource theories~\cite{Gour25} are developed precisely for such careful accounting of resources.
 The properties of covariant operations and how they utilize timekeeping devices are extensively studied in the context of the resource theory of asymmetry~\cite{Bartlett07, Gour08, MarvianThesis}.
 This approach has proved useful for understanding quantum metrology~\cite{Streltsov2017_Coherence, Marvian2014_Noether}, quantum clocks and reference frames~\cite{Bartlett07}, and the cost of realizing quantum measurements~\cite{Tajima22}.
 Most resource-theoretic studies to date have focused on finite-dimensional systems, whilst time-translation symmetry for continuous-variable systems, especially Gaussian optical ones, has been studied separately under the name phase-insensitive operators.
 In particular, seminal results, such as studies on linear amplifiers~\cite{Haus1962, Caves1982, Clerk2010Amp}, the resolution of the minimum output entropy conjecture for Gaussian bosonic channels~\cite{Giovannetti04, Giovannetti13, DePalma14, DePalma15}, extensive studies of the classical and quantum capacities of such channels~\cite{Holevo01, Giovannetti04Cap}, and analyses of boson sampling~\cite{Aaronson10, Hamilton17}, have relied heavily on time-translation symmetry.
 Yet, Gaussian operations that are time-translation symmetric---which we call Gaussian covariant operations in the rest of this letter---have rarely been studied in their full generality.

 In this work, we unify and generalize existing studies on Gaussian phase-insensitive operations into a framework that encompasses input and output systems with arbitrary numbers of modes.
-In particular, we establish both mathematical and physical characterizations of Gaussian covariant operations, namely i) a necessary and sufficient condition for them to be freely dilatable and ii) a monotone function that never increases after a Gaussian covariant operations with several peculiar properties.
+In particular, we establish both mathematical and physical characterizations of Gaussian covariant operations, namely i) a necessary and sufficient condition for them to be freely dilatable and ii) a monotone function that does not increase under Gaussian covariant operations and exhibits several peculiar properties.
 Each of these results showcases surprising deviations from general time-translation symmetric operations and from Gaussian operations when both conditions are imposed.